We are currently closed to submissions.

 - Stories that address political issues in complex and nuanced ways, resisting oversimplification.

-- Hypertext fiction.
-If you have a work of hyperfiction you think might be a good fit for Strange Horizons, please query us to discuss how to submit it.
+- Hypertext fiction, interactive fiction, and other stories that explore and exploit the forms available to us.
+If you have a work of this type that you think might be a good fit for Strange Horizons, please query us to discuss how to submit it.

 Things which are fine: